jarayl/SkinCheck/README.md

 # Welcome to SkinCheck!

-SINCE OUR PROJECT IS TOO LARGE (158MB) DUE TO OUR ML MODELS, WE UPLOADED IT TO A DRIVE.
-HERE IS THE LINK: https://drive.google.com/drive/folders/1vLkRnViJb4GqXLUfVDD0isUTNlUsKC9O?usp=sharing

 VIDEO: https://youtu.be/UXG4kgdTNvQ

 To run this website, make sure you are in the SkinCheck directory (through cd statements).
 Then, on Mac, activate the virtual environment with source .venv/bin/activate then execute “flask run”.
 Then, all you need to do is click the link that shows up!